Contents

 New York in January at a glance: Must-see attractions, winter festivities, and events

 If you’re looking to experience a winter wonderland while escaping the holiday crowds, January is the perfect time for you to visit New York City.
 The festivities (and sales) are still in full swing, but you won’t have to worry about getting lost in the crowd.
 You can focus on getting lost in the moment instead!
-With so much to do for food lovers, theatre enthusiasts, and those who love to shop (among many others, of course), January is a great month for travelers to visit NYC.
-It’s the perfect time to explore the city, especially during that quiet stretch between the holiday rush and Valentine’s Day.
+It’s the perfect time for travelers to explore the city, especially during that quiet stretch between the holiday rush and Valentine’s Day.

 Your NYC in January guide